-I believe that this world we live in has a grand overarching story with a beginning, middle and end, and that we- living in this world- are unavoidably in this story.
+Because of Jesus, I trust that this world we live in has a grand overarching story with a beginning, middle and end, and that we- living in this world- are unavoidably in this story.
 It’s a story of God, God’s Creation, and us.

 Chapter 1: God & The Plan

 God is the ground of all being- that which is relational, personal, eternal, and creative, and who is Love.
-This God is One but mysteriously expressed as Three.
-This three-in-oneness Mystery we have called the Trinity: The Father, Son, and Holy Spirit (John 14:11).
+This God is One, yet mysteriously expressed as Three.
+We have called this the Trinity: The Father, Son, and Holy Spirit (John 14:11).

-God created the universe out of love.
-In creating, part of God’s being is mysteriously infused into creation like an artist pouring themselves into their art- as such creation is sacred.
+God created the universe out of love, and- like any creator would pour themselves into their artwork- God did this, and as such creation is sacred.
 God created the first people made in God’s own likeness, marked them out with a calling to care and cultivate the wild & untamed Earth, and to live in relationship with God, each other, and creation (Gen 1:26-28).
-God’s intension is for humanity to participate with God to move creation further up & further forward unto a time where God will co-rule creation with His people as our human King, and be in ever nearing close relationship with us; God being “all in all” (Eph 1:3-12).
+God’s intension is for humanity to participate with God in moving creation further forward, where one day God would co-rule creation with His people as a human King, and be in ever nearing close relationship with us; God being “all in all” (Eph 1:3-12).

 Chapter 2: The Rebellion & The Rescue

 However, humanity went against the grain of God’s calling for us.
 Even though good things like culture, babies, the arts, new inventions (etc) keep in line with God’s purposes for creation being taken forward, such direction of creation became intertwined with decay, destruction, death, suffering, and injustice as we sought to not follow the wise & loving ways of the Creator (Gen. 3:1-4; Romans 1:18-25).
-Rather than using our God-given power to co-rule the world with God, we have instead given power over to created things that don’t have power in of themselves; as we worship creation instead of the Creator, we have animated forces made in our image, that then arise, and then turn to enslave the human race.
+Rather than using our God-given power to co-rule the world with God, we gave power over to created things that don’t have power in of themselves; as we worship creation instead of the Creator, animated forces made in our image arose and then turned to enslave the human race.
 This mess is the unravelling of the world (Romans 5.12; Colossians 1.21).
-Our actions in this mess is what is labelled ‘sin’- and it means to ‘miss the mark’ of being what God desires us to be.
+Our actions in this mess is what is labelled “sin”- and it means to ‘miss the mark’ of being what God desires us to be.